 We expect to derive future revenue from sales of our vehicles, battery systems and Fleet-as-a-Service offering.
 As many of these products are in development, we will require substantial additional capital to continue developing our products and services and bring them to full commercialization as well as fund our operations for the foreseeable future.
-Until we can generate sufficient revenue from product sales, we expect to finance our operations through commercialization and production with proceeds from the Business Combination.
+Until we can generate sufficient revenue from product sales, we expect to finance a substantial portion of our operations through commercialization and production with proceeds from the Business Combination.
+Combination, the SEPA, the Convertible Debentures, the Convertible Note (as defined below) and any future capital raising efforts.
 The amount and timing of our future funding requirements, if any, will depend on many factors, including the pace and results of our commercialization efforts.